CNC Bending Service

 typically a V shaped punch and die.
 The sheet is placed between the

 punch and die which presses down on the sheet.
-CNC bending provides a
+This method of bending provides a

 low cost method to product 3D shapes from 2D sheets.